anki-code/xontrib-hist-format/README.md

 # Prepared by xontrib-hist-format
 ```

-You can disable the "Prepared by" message by setting `XONSH_HISTFMT_BYLINE=False` in your environment.
+You can disable the "Prepared by" message by setting `XONTRIB_HIST_FORMAT_FOOTER = ''` in your environment.
 If you like this xontrib, tell your friends!

 ------------------------------------------------------------------------------------------------------------------